snehalb22/terraform/README.md

 # terraform
-A simple demonstration for Terraform using Jenkins
+A demonstration for Terraform using Jenkins